The Impact of diet and nutrition on cancer prevention

 - Choose low fat yoghurt, cheese and milk.

-If you already have cancer it is extremely important that you continue or start to eat a diet high in fruit and vegetables and try to get regular exercise.
-This will help your body fight the disease.
+If you already have cancer it is extremely important that you eat a diet high in fruit and vegetables.
+Additionally, try to get regular exercise.
+Making healthy choices will help your body fight the disease.
 This can be difficult as some treatments can leave you feeling quite unwell.
 Do your best though and nourish your way to the road to recovery.